Making Progress on our Chalk Rivers

 Over 600m of ditch network is also being opened up, creating much needed open water habitat within the reedbed.
 This will support a variety of insect life and, in turn, birds such as Reed Bunting and Grasshopper Warbler recorded at the site.

-This first stage of our project will be completed in October 2024.
+This first stage of our project will be completed in October 2024, with funding from National Highways.
 We will be restoring the rest of the River Lea through Stanborough Park in 2025 with funding from DEFRA’s Species Survival Fund, in partnership with Welwyn Hatfield Borough Council, Better Leisure and Stanborough Angling Club.

 Through this, 1.5km of river will be improved through introduction of large woody habitat features, bank regrading, creation of wetland features next to the river and bankside tree management, to ensure a more vibrant chalk stream that better supports a range of native fish, mammals and birds.